Death registration

 Passport and Consular Services

-GENERAL INFORMATION APPLICABLE TO ALL PASSPORT SERVICES (For Fresh Passport / Reissue Passport / Duplicate Passport / Emergency Certificate (in case of lost/invalid Passport) / Police Clearance Certificate / Nationality Surrender Certificate /Identity Certificate Fresh/Identity Certificate Reissue)
+(For Fresh Passport / Reissue Passport / Duplicate Passport / Emergency Certificate (in case of lost/invalid Passport) / Police Clearance Certificate / Nationality Surrender Certificate /Identity Certificate Fresh/Identity Certificate Reissue)

-• All applicants (including minors) should submit the application in person for identification .
+• All applicants (including minors) should submit the application in person for identification.

 • Only residents holding valid residence permit can submit their applications for reissue of passports.